There was a moment when marketers thought words didn’t matter, that the future was speaking through images.

 But then everybody’s images started looking the same.
 The Instagram feed looked like a giant pile of sameness where anyone could be a photographer and upload a beautiful picture.

 Snapchat then ushered in the video game and all of a sudden, copycats followed.
 Facebook’s algorithm started to favor video.
 Instagram introduced Stories and Live.
 People could share their thoughts without a keyboard.

 But if there’s anything Twitter shows us, words matter more than ever.
 The US president and the ‘rocket man’ tease nuclear war.
-While images and video are propaganda, it is words that beget action; they are volatile, easily copy-pasted and bent into echo chambers to paint fraudulent stories of intent.
+While images and videos are propaganda, it is words that beget action; they are volatile, easily copy-pasted and bent into echo chambers to paint fraudulent stories of intent.

 If we want to awe someone, we choose static and moving images.
 But if we ‘re going to poke someone, we select text.

-Words are game changers.
+Words are game-changers.
 Not only do they provide context to an empty visual, but they also control the inner-narrative that ultimately influences external decisions.
 Choose them with care.